threefoldfoundation/threefold_data/content/blog/what_is_peer_to_peer/what_is_peer_to_peer.md

 tags: [farming, peer-to-peer]
 image: ./what_is_peer_to_peer.png
 image_caption: What is Peer-to-peer?
-excerpt: P2P systems are network, not linear or 'pyramidal' hierarchies (though they may share some elements).
-They are 'distributed', though they may have elements of 'centralization' and 'decentralization.'
+excerpt: P2P systems are network, not linear or pyramidal hierarchies (though they may share some elements).
+They are distributed, though they may have elements of centralization and decentralization.
 And intelligence is not located at any center, but everywhere within the system.
 authors: [sacha_obeegadoo]
 created: 2020-12-15
 ---